-Start with 168 hours in a week (24 hours/day X 7 days/week):168Subtract # of hours you work:
+Start with 168 hours in a week (24 hours/day X 7 days/week) 168 Remaining

+Hours

+Subtract # of hours you work:

 How many credit hours are you enrolled for this semester?

+credits

-Subtract FOUR TIMES that number to allow for preparation time, study, etc. as well as class hours. credit hours X 4 =
+Subtract FOUR TIMES that number to allow for preparation time,

+study, etc. as well as class hours

+Credit hours X 4 = hours:
-Subtract # of hours in practicum Subtract travel time: to work, to school, to practicum Subtract # of hours you expect to sleep (should not be fewer than 6/night).
-Subtract # of hours for fun/quality time for yourself and your family.
-Subtract # of hours for church, community obligations, etc. Subtract # of hours for the "business of living" (cooking, cleaning, eating, grooming, shopping, paying bills, etc.) Subtract time for any other commitments, and build in a little for unexpected contingencies.

-????
-How much is left????
+Subtract # of hours in practicum:

+Subtract travel time: to work, to school, to practicum:

+Subtract # of hours you expect to sleep

+(should not be fewer than 6 hours/night):

+Subtract # of hours for fun/quality time for yourself and your family: Subtract # of hours for church, community obligations, etc.: Subtract time for any other commitments, and build in a little for unexpected contingencies: Subtract # of hours for the "business of living" (cooking, cleaning, eating, grooming, shopping, paying bills, etc.): How much is left????

 Are you in the minus category?
 Prioritize!

 What can you cut out without harm to yourself or others?
 Can you combine activities?
-(Example: tape lectures or study notes and listen to themin the car if you spend a lot of time on the road, study on the bus.)
+(Example: tape lectures or study notes and listen to them in the car if you spend a lot of time on the road, study on the bus.)
 Be disciplined; set a schedule and stick to it.
 But also be realistic, and plan for the "long haul."
 You may be able to cut back on sleep for a night or two, but not indefinitely.
 Your family may understand neglect during "finals," but months or years of neglect stress relationships.
 It is not possible to do everything, all at once, perfectly.
 You must make choices and compromises based on a clear sense of your personal long-term goals.
 You may find that a slower school pace pays off in the long run in more thorough learning, better family relationships, and personal happiness.